dewdgi/wheel-hid-emulator/logics.md

 ## Troubleshooting Hooks

-- **`cleanup_gadget.sh`** removes the ConfigFS gadget if a crash leaves it behind.
+- **ConfigFS cleanup:** rerunning the emulator always tears down/rebuilds the gadget tree (`DestroyUSBGadget()` mirrors the setup routine).
+If a crash leaves artifacts behind, manually echo an empty string into `/sys/kernel/config/usb_gadget/g29wheel/UDC` and remove the directories just like the code’s cleanup routine.
 - `GamepadDevice::Create()` prints detailed guidance (ConfigFS mount, libcomposite, dummy_hcd, UDC availability) for the only supported backend: USB gadget.
 - `lsusb` should show `046d:c24f` whenever the gadget is enabled.
-If not, re-run the cleanup script or ensure a hardware/virtual UDC is loaded.
+If not, repeat the ConfigFS cleanup sequence above or ensure a hardware/virtual UDC is loaded.

 ---